 Our Business Office Works with You and Your Insurance Company to Ensure a Smooth Experience

 As a service to you, we file dental insurance for most dental plans.
-We are in-network providers for Physicians Plus, Delta Dental, American Dental Plan, Humana*, WEA, Momentum Insurance Plans (Unity), Cigna (Radius Plan), Dental.
-Your payment, or co-pay, is required at the time of service.
+We are in-network providers for Physicians Plus, Delta Dental, American Dental Plan, Humana*, WEA, Momentum Insurance Plans (Unity), Cigna (Radius Plan), and DHA.
+Your payment or co-pay is required at the time of service.
 If you do not have dental insurance, we offer a 5% discount if payment is made with cash or check at the time of service.

 *We file out-of-network for Medicare and Medicare supplements with Humana.